Learn from the Best

 Kevin was previously of counsel to Plews Shadley Racher & Braun LLP, and President of Insurance and Risk Management Services LLC.

-Kevin received his undergraduate and MBA degrees from Indiana University in Bloomington, Indiana, and his JD from the Indiana University McKinney School of Law in Indianapolis and is licensed to practice in Indiana.
+Kevin received his undergraduate and MBA degrees from Indiana University in Bloomington, Indiana, and his juris doctor from the Indiana University McKinney School of Law in Indianapolis and is licensed to practice in Indiana.

 Thomas A. Hanson

-Mauricio has a PhD in management with a specialization in accounting from Purdue University and an MBA from INCAE Business School.
-Before joining Butler, Mauricio worked as an assistant professor at INCAE Business School in Nicaragua and Costa Rica.
+Mauricio Melgarejo has a doctorate in Management with a specialization in Accounting from Purdue University, and an MBA from INCAE Business School.
+Before joining Butler, Mauricio worked as an Assistant Professor at INCAE Business School in Nicaragua and Costa Rica.
 He also did several consulting business jobs in Latin America.
 At Butler, Mauricio teaches Accounting Information Systems and Managerial Accounting in the undergraduate program and the MPAcc, MBA, and MSRI programs.
 His empirical research focuses on the impact of accounting information on capital markets in emerging economies with a focus on Latin America.
 He is also interested in applied analysis in accounting.
 His research has been published in the Journal of World Business, Journal of Contemporary Accounting and Economics, Journal of Business Research, Investment Analysts Journal, and the Journal of Accounting in Emerging Economies.
 In 2018, Mauricio received the LSB Dean Research Award for outstanding contributions to the advancement of Excellence in Research.
 Mauricio enjoys traveling around the world with his family and watching international soccer games.

 Tom Faulconer is a lecturer of Business and of Risk Management and Insurance at Butler University and has served as a Personal Financial Counselor for active military personnel through Zeiders Enterprises, a large military contractor.
 He is also the owner of Transitions Financial LLC, a financial planning and advisory company primarily helping those who are in job transition, divorce, or moving into retirement.